 Sometimes it can feel impossible to even attempt switching up your part.
 Instead of fighting against it, work with it.
 Cutting curtain bangs on both sides of your side part leaves room for a lot of styling versatility, including but not limited to a good side-sweep.

 A short micro bang can still be cut long enough to sweep them to the side for a classic Audrey Hepburn-esque look.

 Add a little extra hair from behind the bangs for a heavier, cascading effect.
 Keep the section together by getting those ends through a single sweep of your favorite curling iron and you'll be sporting this J.Lo side-sweep in no time.

 A little bit of water and shine spray, when mixed together, can give your pixie and side-swept bangs a very fashion-forward, piece-y texture.
 This ultra-fine mist water bottle is great for easy, even distribution throughout the hair.

 If you wear your hair naturally, ask your stylist to cut your bangs first and allow them to air dry while you carry on with the rest of your hair cut and treatment.
-None of us like when our hair is cut and styled one way in the salon and then we get home and wonder why we can't make it look that way again.
 Cutting your hair in the state its normally worn in will help prevent that from happening.